SkymindIO/skil-clients/csharp/docs/DefaultApi.md

 <a name="addexampleforbatch"></a>
 # **AddExampleForBatch**
-> AddExampleRequest AddExampleForBatch (AddExampleRequest addExampleRequest)
+> AddExampleRequest AddExampleForBatch (string modelHistoryServerId, AddExampleRequest addExampleRequest)

 Adds a number of examples to a minibatch ID given an AddExampleRequest.